mlflow/mlflow/CONTRIBUTING.rst

     # small tests pass.
 Note: models and model deployment tests are considered "large" tests.
 If
     # making changes to these components, we recommend running the relevant tests (e.g. tests under
     # tests/keras for changes to Keras model support) locally before submitting a pull request.
+    # TODO update this with instructions for running MySQL tests locally (need to set env vars
+    # pointing to a DB server).
+Maybe we can run the tests nightly instead.
     ./travis/run-large-python-tests.sh

 Python tests are split into "small" & "large" categories, with new tests falling into the "small"